Interactions-Nexus/Nexus-Wiki/private.md

 sudo dpkg-reconfigure tzdata
 ```

-To change the hostname – Optional
+To change the hostname, this is Optional

 ```
 sudo hostnamectl set-hostname <newhostname>